 How advanced pricing models make money for large corporates

-Many airlines announce sales at the beginning of the week and this can often create some kind of reaction in the market or price response.
+Many airlines announce sales at the beginning of the week which often creates some kind of reaction in the market or price response.
 Some airlines, for instance, may try and match certain fare prices the following day because this is their competitive strategy while others may choose to hold their fare prices after calculating competitive responses using advanced Game theory modelling and/or scenario planning sessions.

-Airlines tend to have technologies and price software to automate their pricing models to speed up routine pricing tasks for better pricing outcomes.
-Airlines, for instance, develop pricing models for pricing systems that are commonly made up of pricing algorithms (or mathematical formulae), which at a very basic level are calculated using regressions and price volume elasticities for the business and their key competitors.
+Airlines tend to have technologies and price software to automate their pricing model to speed up routine pricing tasks for better pricing outcomes.
+Airlines, for instance, develop pricing models for pricing systems that are commonly made up of pricing algorithms (or mathematical formulae); which at a very basic level are calculated using regressions and price volume elasticities for the business and their key competitors.

 The output from these pricing models shows key price volume differentials which the team interpret as leading indicators of growth and profitability.

 Airlines tend to automate its pricing model using “smart pricing” or algorithmic pricing.
 Algorithmic pricing coupled with technology and price software reduces the time it takes to review prices across multiple customer segments.

 Think for a moment about the complexity of a flight network and the huge array of fares, discounts and specials (or price files) in their SAP system.
 A pretty daunting and time-consuming task right?